‘Ladies Of London’ Stars Confirm No Season 3 Reunion Show

 — Juliet Angus (@JulietAngus) February 8, 2017

-The Ladies of London season 3 finale episode showed the women having one final dinner together on behalf of Caroline Stanbury prior to her and her family’s move to Dubai.
+The Ladies of London Season 3 finale episode showed the women having one final dinner together on behalf of Caroline Stanbury prior to her and her family’s move to Dubai.
 One viewer asked Caroline if she’s leaving the show for good.
 Caroline didn’t give a yes or no but teased that she doesn’t know what will happen next.

 @NewWestSandy we never know what happens next!
 X